turgu1/maison/Readme.md

 Note: This is still work in progress.
 This code is working on an ESP8266 and under heavy development.
 The documentation is also a work in progress...
 ESP32 support soon to be added.

 This library implement a small, secure, IOT Framework for embedded ESP8266 / (soon to be added) ESP32 devices to serve into a Home IOT environment.
 It diminishes the amount of code to be put in the targeted app source code.
-The app interact with the framework through a finite state machine algorithm allowing for specific usage at every stage.
+The app interacts with the framework through a finite state machine algorithm allowing for specific usage at every stage.

 Here are the main characteristics: